lcandir/ThesisWork/Note_on_Topics.md

 - **Kalman Filter Based Estimation**
 	- Requires less computation and accurate on linear Gaussian systems.

 - **Particle Filter Based Estimation**
 	- Computationally heavy but more accurate on non-linear or non-Gaussian systems.

+- **Other signal processing methods**
+	- Hilbert Transform
+	- FFT
+	- STFT
+	- Look journals for more details.